 The Shop of Secrets is Oxford’s chamber of Harry Potter and Fantastic Beasts official collectables and merch.
 A shopping must-to in the city, the Shop of Secrets is a family-run

 Alice’s Shop is a little shop placed exactly where Alice Liddell (the “real” Alice that inspired the books) used to buy sweets.
-The shop is filled with all manner of

 Parks and Meadows